 4. Don’t wait too long on first base

 First base offers quite the conundrum in 2020.
-There’s some great talent at the top with Cody Bellinger, Freddie Freeman, and Pete Alonso.
-Then there’s a handful of near-elite bats headlined by Anthony Rizzo, Matt Olson, Paul Goldschmidt, and a couple of others.
+There’s some great talent at the top with Cody Bellinger, Jose Abreu, and Freddie Freeman.
+Then there’s a handful of near-elite bats headlined by Anthony Rizzo, Matt Olson, Pete Alonso, and a couple of others.
 The problem with first base this year is you start getting to the question marks very early.
 Honestly I feel decent with the top eight or nine.
-After that there are no guarantees.
+After that, there are no guarantees.
 If you don’t grab a first baseman in the first four or five rounds you may be settling for a Yulieski Gurriel type.

 5. Draft two top starting pitchers in the first four to five rounds

 We may not always get the names right, but there’s little argument that elite-level starting pitchers are more valuable than ever.
-They are still throwing 200 innings or more and enjoying the full benefit of the swing and miss generation of MLB hitters.
+They are the rae pitchers still throwing 200 innings or more and enjoying the full benefit of this swing and miss generation of MLB hitters.
 Meanwhile, the bulk of starting pitchers are seeing fewer innings and subsequently fewer wins and a smaller share of the strikeouts.
-I compare it to the state of the running back in the NFL.
-The elite three-down backs are the most valuable commodity in fantasy football.
-Then there’s a bunch of mediocrities who add a little here and there.
-Of all my fantasy baseball draft tips this one may have the biggest impact on your success in 2020.

 6. Draft at least two good middle relievers in the late rounds or in the reserve rounds